Via donau: Tasks

-Via Donau is responsible for the establishment and maintenance of flood protection facilities on the March, Thaya, and Danube rivers.
+Via Donau is responsible for the establishment and maintenance of flood protection facilities on the March (Morava), Thaya, and Danube rivers.
 Via Donau is also responsible for the current largest flood protection project on the March and lower Thaya rivers.
-As the managing office of the Danube Flood Control Agency (DHK), Via Donau is responsible for preventive and protective measures with regard to the DHK's flood control structures in Vienna and Lower Austria.
+As the managing office of the Danube Flood Control Agency (DHK), Via Donau is responsible for preventive and protective measures concerning the DHK's flood control structures in Vienna and Lower Austria.